Looking for a brief history of Vatican City?

-The famed “Donation of Constantine”, in which the Emperor Constantine gave Pope Sylvester sovereignty over both the Eastern and Western empires where religion was concerned, also helped seal the power of the Church.
+The famed “Donation of Constantine”, which gave the Pope sovereignty over both the Eastern and Western empires where religion was concerned, also helped seal the power of the Church.

-In the 8th century, donations from the Carolingian rulers, first Pepin the Short, then his son, Charlemagne, helped further solidify papal power.
+In the 8th century, donations from the Carolingian rulers helped further solidify papal power.
 The Papal States was born, and lasted until the unification of Italy in 1870.

-On the evening of December 25, 800 CE, Charlemagne was crowned emperor of the Holy Roman Empire by Pope Leo III.
+On the evening of December 25, 800 CE, Charlemagne was crowned Holy Roman Emperor by Pope Leo III.
 This took place on a large porphyry circular stone, which you can see right at the entrance of Saint Peter’s Basilica when you visit today.

-They were trying for the city of Rome, but Rome was impenetrable due to its defensive walls (the Aurelian walls.)
+They were trying for the city, but Rome was impenetrable due to its defensive walls (the Aurelian walls.)

-The pirates destroyed Saint Peter’s tomb and other important parts of the building, and stole many of the most valuable items inside.
+They destroyed Saint Peter’s tomb and other important parts of the building, stealing many valuable items.

-Soon thereafter, Pope Leo IV had defensive walls built around Saint Peter’s Basilica.
-They created a 2-mile boundary for what would become known as the Leonine city.
+Soon thereafter, Pope Leo IV had defensive walls built around the basilica.
+They created a 2-mile boundary for what would become known as the Leonine City.

 The 39-foot high walls were called the Leonine Walls.